 Outer Places, September 2017.

-My first monthly column for OP compares modern genetics to the predictions of seminal sci-fi works.
+My first column for OP compares modern genetics to the predictions of seminal sci-fi works.
 See also my interview on Okja and genetics.

 |Dark matter of the human genome